clawpack/doc/doc/contents.rst

 released.
 To use one of these features, see :ref:`setup_dev`.

-**What's New??** For release notes, summaries of changes between releases, and links to all the Github commit logs, see :ref:`changes`.
+**What's New??** For release notes, summaries of changes between releases, and links to all the Github commit logs, see :ref:`releases`.

 Overview and Getting Started
 ============================